Voi che sapete sheet music, now in four keys for your young sopranos!

 YES, this is the standard accompaniment:

-I am sorry that the graphics do not do justice to the finished pdf, as you will know if you download the free vocal-only arrangements above.
+I am sorry that the graphics do not do justice to the finished pdf, as you will know if you download the free vocal-only arrangements shown above.

 So why should you buy Mozart's Voi che sapete from The Marriage of Figaro from me, aside from the fact that music stores charge more for just one copy (not counting postage or sales tax!), while I am only charging $5.00 for 4 keys, unlimited copies (for your students only)?